Fee for Service Program

 Specific maintenance tasks that are requested but which fall outside of the current frequency schedules will be processed as a part of fee for service program.
 Examples: painting, carpet replacement, or facilities renovation of space.

-Self-Supporting and Auxiliary organization must pay for all associated facilities services.
+Self-Supporting and Auxiliary organizations must pay for all associated facilities services.

 Facilities Development and Operations operates a fee for service program as a means of cost recovery for Self-Supporting and Auxiliary Organization facilities-related service requests.
 The CFO is responsible for ensuring all allocable costs are recovered from the auxiliary operations, associated 501(c) 3's, and for any events held on campus sponsored by non-SJSU entities.
 Additionally, CSU Executive Order 1000 states that allowable direct costs incurred by the CSU Operating Fund shall be allocated and recovered based on actual costs incurred.